intelowlproject/IntelOwl/docs/source/Contribute.md

 * Add the new analyzer/s in the lists in the docs: [Usage](./Usage.md).
 Also, if the analyzer provides additional optional configuration, add the available options here: [Advanced-Usage](./Advanced-Usage.md)

 * Ultimately, add the required secrets in the files [env_file_app_template](https://github.com/intelowlproject/IntelOwl/blob/master/env_file_app_template), [env_file_app_travis](https://github.com/certego/IntelOwl/blob/master/env_file_app_travis) and in the docs: [Installation](./Installation.md)

+* In the Pull Request remember to provide some real world examples (screenshots and raw JSON results) of some successful executions of the analyzer to let us understand how it would work.

 ### Integrating a docker based analyzer
 If the analyzer you wish to integrate doesn't exist as a callable API online or python package, it should be integrated with its own docker image